In the News

 Congratulations to Dr. Watson on the recent publication of his new book KEEPIN' IT REAL: ESSAYS ON RACE IN CONTEMPORARY AMERICA.
 His publisher, the University of Chicago Press, has this to say about the book: Keepin’ It Real presents a wide-ranging group of essays that take on key aspects of the current landscape surrounding racial issues in America, including the place of the Obamas, the rise of the alt-right and White nationalism, Donald Trump, Colin Kaepernick and the backlash against his protests, Black Lives Matter, sexual politics in the black community, and much more.
 America’s racial problems aren’t going away any time soon.
 Keepin’ It Real will serve as a marker of the arguments we’re having right now, and an argument for the changes we need to make to become the better nation we’ve long imagined ourselves to be.

 The Johnson City Press published this article about Dr. Watson and his important new book.
-Check it out
+Read about it here.

 DR. TERENCE HICKS PUBLISHES NEW BOOK ON FIRST-GENERATION COLLEGE STUDENTS